mussaddiqmahmood7/mussaddiqmahmood7/README.md

 I would like to thank the following people and resources for helping me learn and improve my web development skills:

-- freeCodeCamp - A great platform to learn web development and other programming topics.
-- The Odin Project - A comprehensive curriculum to learn full-stack web development.
-- Dev.to - A community of developers where you can find articles, tutorials, and tips on various topics.
 - GitHub - A platform where you can host, share, and collaborate on your projects.
+- Fantech Labs - A platform where you can host, share, and collaborate on your projects.
+- University of Okara - A platform where you can host, share, and collaborate on your projects.
+- Youtube - A platform where you can host, share, and collaborate on your projects.
 - You - Yes, you, the person who is reading this README.
 Thank you for your interest and support. 😊

-" if you need my github account this my my github profile link "https://github.com/mussaddiqmahmood7"